netscaler/netscaler-observability-exporter/deployment/README.md

    ensure that you have the following docker images installed in the Kubernetes cluster:
     - [Zipkin](https://zipkin.io/)
     - (Optional) [Elasticsearch](https://www.elastic.co/products/elasticsearch) as back-end for Zipkin.
 Elasticsearch is required if you want to visualize your tracing data in [Kibana](https://www.elastic.co/products/kibana).
 You can also use Elasticsearch as an endpoint for transactions.
-    - (Optional) [Kibana](https://www.elastic.co/products/kibana) is required to visualize your tracing data.
+    - [Kibana](https://www.elastic.co/products/kibana) is required to visualize your tracing data.

 **Note:**
     You can use [zipkin.yaml](../examples/zipkin.yaml), [elasticsearch.yaml](../examples/elasticsearch.yaml), and [kibana.yaml](../examples/kibana.yaml) for installing Zipkin, Elasticsearch, and Kibana.

 - If Elasticsearch is used as the endpoint for transactions, ensure that you have Elasticsearch installed and configured.
 - If Kafka is used as the endpoint for transactions, ensure that Kafka server is installed and configured.
+- If Prometheus is used as the endpoint for time series data, ensure that Prometheus is installed and configured.

 ## Deploy Citrix Observability Exporter using YAML